short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 **Why is ShortPixel the best choice when it comes to image optimization or PDF compression?**

 * popular plugin with over 200,000 active installations according to WordPress
-* compress JPG, PNG, GIF (still or animated) images and also PDF documents
+* compress JPG (and its variations JPEG, JPEG 2000, JPEG XR), PNG, GIF (still or animated) images and also PDF documents
 * option to automatically convert PNG to JPG if that will result in smaller images.
 Ideal for large images in PNG format.
 * no file size limit
 * option to freely convert any JPEG, PNG or GIF (even animated ones!) to **WebP** for more Google love. <a href="http://blog.shortpixel.com/how-webp-images-can-speed-up-your-site/" target="_blank">How to enable WebP?</a>
 * option to include the generated WebP images into the front-end pages by using the `<picture>` tag instead of `<img>`
 * compatible with WP Retina 2x - all **retina images** are automatically compressed. <a href="http://blog.shortpixel.com/how-to-use-optimized-retina-images-on-your-wordpress-site-for-best-user-experience-on-apple-devices/" target="_blank">How to benefit from Retina displays?</a>
-* optimise thumbnails as well as featured images.
+* optimize thumbnails as well as featured images.
 You can also **select individual thumbnails to exclude** from optimization.
 * ability to optimize any image on your site including images in **NextGEN Gallery** and any other image galleries or sliders
 * integrates with Gravity Forms post_image field type optimizing the images upon upload
 * option to scale images down, with 2 different options, which is very useful to automatically resize large images.
 This applies to the featured images and there is no need for additional plugins like Imsanity